SHTOOLS/SHTOOLS/src/fdoc/shrotaterealcoef.md

 :   The rotation matrix `dj(pi/2)`, obtained from a call to `djpi2`.

 `lmax` : input, integer
 :   The maximum spherical harmonic degree of the input and output coefficients.

+`exitstatus` : output, optional, integer
+:   If present, instead of executing a STOP when an error is encountered, the variable exitstatus will be returned describing the error.
+0 = No errors; 1 = Improper dimensions of input array; 2 = Improper bounds for input variable; 3 = Error allocating memory; 4 = File IO error.

 # Description